Plutonomicon/plutonomicon/README.md

 two other relevant patterns are [Come and Go Proof Tokens](cngproof.md) and [State Thread Token Pattern](statethread.md)

+For efficient order books, [Stick-Breaking Sets](stick-breaking.md) may help you.

 ## Design Patterns:
 the first main design pattern in Plutus is the [Forwarding Minting Policy](forwarding1.md), also described [here](forwarding2.md).
 Caution is required though, as you may not wish to directly reference a script in order to obtain a hash used to identify the two scripts.